 - 2. Install b2luigi from pipy into your environment. - a.
-If you have a local installation, you can use the normal setup command python -m pip install b2luigi b.
+If you have a local installation, you can use the normal setup command b.
 If this fails because you do not have write access to where your virtual environment lives, you can also install b2luigi locally: